ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 ### Adjust IOPS for a custom profile
 {: #adjust-iops-cli-block}

 From the CLI, use the `ibmcloud is volume-update` command with the `--iops` option to indicate the new IOPS size for a custom profile.
 The IOPS that you choose must be within the range for the size of the volume.
-For more information, see [custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#custom).
+For more information, see the [custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#custom).

 ```sh
 ibmcloud is volume-update VOLUME_ID --iops IOPS